schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 }
 ```

 The [WinRM communicator](https://www.packer.io/docs/communicators/winrm) is Packer's way of talking to Azure Windows VMs.
-We give the resulting image a unique name, a combination of the source image's SKU and version.
-The remaining options are self-explanatory that we already covered.
+We give the resulting image a unique name by combining the source image's SKU and version.
+The remaining options are self-explanatory.

 To run the ARM builder, we define a `builder` block like this: